Six ICRC vehicles pass along Lachin-Khankendi road without hindrance | News.az

 Six ICRC vehicles pass along Lachin-Khankendi road without hindrance

-Peaceful Azerbaijani eco-activists on Tuesday ensured the free movement of six passenger cars and a truck belonging to the International Committee of the Red Cross (ICRC) from Khankendi to Lachin, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass along the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-This is evidence of no obstacles to the free passage of vehicles used for humanitarian purposes on the Khankendi-Lachin road.
+The peaceful protesters made it possible for ICRC’s six passenger cars and a supply truck of Russian peacekeepers moving from Khankendi towards Lachin to pass through the protest area.